tlacombe/topologicalUncertainty/README.md

 This repository provides code related to the paper _[Topological Uncertainty: Monitoring Trained Neural Networks through Persistence of Activation Graphs](https://arxiv.org/pdf/2105.04404.pdf)_.
-It aims at being integrated to the [Gudhi](https://gudhi.inria.Fr) library.
+It aims at being integrated to the [Gudhi](https://gudhi.inria.Fr) library in the future.

-Note: this repository is still in a preliminary state.
+**Note:** this repository is still in a preliminary state.
 Do not hesitate to report any issue you come accross or suggest options you may like to see in the future.

 ## Summary